Healthy Meals For Toddlers

 Bake potatoes until done.

-Split in half and scoop out flesh.
+Split in half and scoop out the flesh.

 Place flesh into a bowl and mash, adding butter, sour cream (or yogurt), salt and pepper as desired.